tgowon/effective-java-3e-notes/README.md

 :warning: **This is a still a work in progress**! - Read at your own risk! :warning:

+I'm currently reading an item a (work) day.

 ## Items

 ### Creating and Destroying Objects